tymyrddin/blue-server/source/docs/firewall/iptables.md

     # systemctl status iptables
     # systemctl status iptables6

+## Chains

+* `INPUT` - packets coming into the firewall
+* `FORWARD` - packets routed to another NIC on the network; for packets on the local network that are being forwarded on.
+* `OUTPUT` - packets going out of the firewall

 ## Rules

 ### Status command

-To list rules -L showing interface name, rule options, TOS masks, packet and byte counters -n, and IP address and port in numeric format without using DNS to resolve names -v:
+To list rules `-L` showing interface name, rule options, TOS masks, packet and byte counters `-n`, and IP address and port in numeric format without using DNS to resolve names `-v`:

     # iptables -L -n -v